Frequently Asked Questions

 Yes.
 Our modesty standard is focused upon upholding core values (spiritual growth, academic excellence, and community) and our specific interest is to create an environment that promotes a Christ-centered community and a Christian witness to the world.
 We acknowledge modesty runs deeper than a dress standard and begins with remaining pure in mind and heart regardless of the way another is dressed.

-View full policy
+View full policy for SA only

 Where do students go if they do not have a class?

 While on campus, students are to remain under the direct supervision of an adult at all times.
-When your junior high or high school student has an open period between classes, they will need to be enrolled in Study Hall for a nominal fee.
+When your high school student has an open period between classes, they will need to be enrolled in Study Hall for a nominal fee.
 Study Hall is supervised by a Star employee and students are directed to use the time to study.
 Please note that the elementary schedule does not have any open periods and students remain under staff supervision while on campus.

 Is there time for socializing?